Skip to content

 Participation

-1. I have not received my invitation to participate as yet.
+I have not yet received my invitation to participate as yet.
 How can I participate in the research?

-Addresses have been chosen at random to make sure that we get a truly representative picture.
-This will ensure everyone has an equal chance of being selected and there is no bias in terms of how the sample of survey respondents were selected.
-The addresses that have been chosen will have received a letter in the post inviting up to two adults in their household to take part in the research.
-Addresses can’t be replaced by anyone else because this would bias the results, so only those who have been invited can participate.
-If you receive a letter about taking part in the research, please do not share this with anyone outside of your household.
+Phase One: Fieldwork associated with Phase One of the project has now been completed.
+Addresses were chosen at random to make sure that the study achieved a truly representative selection of households.
+This ensured that every address had an equal chance of being selected and there was no bias in terms of how the sample of survey participants were selected.
+The addresses that were chosen received a letter in the post inviting up to two adults in their household to take part in the research.
+It was not possible for addresses to be replaced by anyone else because this would have biased the results.
+Only those who were invited were able to participate and complete the survey.

-Those who have been invited and fully complete the questionnaire will receive a £10 Love2Shop voucher which can be used at a range of high street shops.
-It can be received as either an email or in the post, depending on the participants’ choice.
-Participants need to complete the questionnaire in its entirety to be eligible for receiving the voucher.
+Phase One: Those who were invited and fully completed the survey received a £10 Love2Shop voucher which can be redeemed at a range of high street shops.
+It was received either via email or in the post, depending on each participant’s choice.
+Participants needed to complete the survey in its entirety to be eligible to receive the voucher.

-3. What if I change my mind about participating, can I opt out once I complete the questionnaire?
+What if I change my mind about participating, can I opt our once I complete the questionnaire?

 Research approach and techniques

 The project team has a wide range of experience to draw on in order to answer the research question.
-The study has been designed as two phases:
+The study has been designed in two phases:

-• Phase One will be a large-scale cross-sectional survey carried out among residents living near eight UK airports to assess associations of aircraft noise exposure at night and subjective sleep disturbance and annoyance.
+• Phase One is a large-scale cross-sectional survey carried out among residents living near eight UK airports to assess associations of aircraft noise exposure at night and subjective sleep disturbance and annoyance.

-The cross-sectional survey (Phase One) will ask respondents to think about the “summer” period (defined as mid-June to mid-September 2022).
-We will model aircraft noise exposure levels at each address where a survey has been completed.
+The cross-sectional survey (Phase One) asked respondents to think about the “summer” period (defined as mid-June to mid-September 2022).
+Aircraft noise exposure levels were modelled at each address where a survey was completed.
 The models are computerised versions of the airport operations that occurred over the summer period.
 They are used to calculate the level of noise from the operations.
-A model for each airport will be included in the study.
-Validation work of the model will be undertaken for each airport utilising LAmax and SEL (Sound Exposure Level) event levels captured from each airport’s noise monitoring terminals.
-This is to ensure that the noise model broadly reflects measured noise levels.
+A model for each airport was included in the study.
+Validation work of the model was undertaken for each airport utilising LAmax and SEL (Sound Exposure Level) event levels captured from each airport’s noise monitoring terminals.
+This was to ensure that the noise model broadly reflects measured noise levels.

 Achieving the highest possible response rate is very important in order to maintain data quality, reduce non-response bias, and ensure that the sample is as representative as possible.
-We have employed a number of strategies to encourage people from the selected addresses to take part in the research, including:
+We employed a number of strategies to encourage people from the selected addresses to take part in the research when recruited at Phase One, including:

 • Keeping the survey open for 6 weeks to allow enough time to participate